qcuaeh/molalignlib/README.md

 Building
 --------

-First make a copy or symbolic link of the file *gnu.env* or *intel.env* (depending on your platform) as *build.env*.
+To build the program you will need a machine with Bash, a Fortran 2008 compiler, LAPACK, and optionally, with Python 3.

-Then run `./build.sh` without arguments to build the program in double precision with all compiler optimizations enabled or use the following options to change the default behaviour:
+Clone the repository and enter the main directory, then create a symbolic link named *build.env* pointing to either *gnu.env* or *intel.env*, depending on your platform, and run `./build.sh` to build the executable/static library.
+You may use the following options to customize the building:

--q: Recompile only modified source files.
+-q : Quick compile (compile only modified source files).
--d: Compile non optimized code with debug info.
+-d : Compile the debug version of the executable or libraries.
--r single|double: Set the real precision to single or double (default).
+-l : Build shared libraries instead of the executable/static library.
--l static|shared|python: Build the selected library instead of the program.
+-r[4|8] : Use 4-byte or 8-byte (default) floating point numbers.

-After runnig the script the program will be created in the *bin* directory.
+After runnig the script the executable and/or libraries will be created in the *bin* directory.

 Usage
 -----

 ### Options

--live: Show progress in real time.
+-live : Show progress in real time.
--weight: Use mass weighted distances.
+-weight : Use mass weighted distances.
--sort: Sort atoms by optimal assignment.
+-sort : Sort atoms by optimal assignment.
--stdin: Read coordinates from standard input.
+-stdin : Read coordinates from standard input.
--bias: Enable biasing and iterative convergence.
+-bias : Enable biasing and iterative convergence.
--tol *ϵ*: Set biasing tolerance to *ϵ* (defaults to 0.2 Å).
+-tol *ϵ* : Set biasing tolerance to *ϵ* (defaults to 0.2 Å).
--test: Use the same pseudo random numbers on every run.
+-test : Use the same pseudo random numbers on every run.
--count *N*: Set the count convergence threshold to *N* (defaults to 10).
+-count *N* : Set the count convergence threshold to *N* (defaults to 10).
--out xyz|mol2: Set the output format to XYZ or Mol2 (defaults to XYZ).
+-out xyz|mol2 : Set the output format to XYZ or Mol2 (defaults to XYZ).
--rec *N*: Set the number of recorded solutions to *N* (defaults to 1).
+-rec *N* : Set the number of recorded solutions to *N* (defaults to 1).
--trials *MAX*: Set the maximum number of trials to *MAX*.
+-trials *MAX* : Set the maximum number of trials to *MAX*.
--scale *α*: Set biasing scale to *α* (defaults to 1000).
+-scale *α* : Set biasing scale to *α* (defaults to 1000).

 ### Basic usage